 Private Health Insurance

-There are many private insurance policies available and all with different levels of coverage.
-Therefore, it’s best to give your health fund a call prior to your admission and find out exactly what you are covered for and whether your policy includes any additional costs such as an excess or co-payments.
+There are many private insurance policies available, offering different levels of coverage.
+We encourage you to give your health fund a call prior to your admission, to find out your exact cover and whether your policy includes any additional costs such as an excess or co-payments.

-Before you call, you may also want to ask your doctor(s) for the item number(s) relating to your surgery.
+Before you call, you should ask your doctor(s) for the item number(s) relating to your surgery.

 Do I have to bill my private health insurer?

 Epworth will submit a claim to your private health insurer for the cost of hospital related expenses.

 Epworth will also submit claims for Department of Veterans Affairs (DVA) patients, WorkCover, TAC and other third party claims if a letter of liability is provided.